abdulmajjed/Reading-Notes/code201/read02.md

 Duckett HTML book:
 #Chapter 2:
 ChapteStructural markup: the elements that you can use to describe both headings and paragraphsr.
-Semantic markup: which provides extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation (and who said it), the meaning of acronyms, and so on
+Semantic markup: which provides extra information; such as where emphasis is placed in a sentence, that something you have written is a quotation and who said it, the meaning of acronyms, and so on

 Headings < h1,h2,h3,h4,h5,h6,,,,,,,/>
 Paragraphs < p> ....</ p>